LedFx/LedFx/docs/developer.rst

 .. note:: The following instructions assume you have already followed the steps above to :ref:`install the LedFx dev environment <linux-dev>`

-To get started, first install npm and all the requirements:
+To get started, first install yarn and all the requirements:

 **1.** Start in the LedFx repo directory: